pypeit/PypeIt/doc/installing.rst

 use ``PypeIt`` before running it on your own data from the same instrument.
 These data are stored in the ``RAW_DATA`` directory in the `PypeIt dev-suite Google Drive`_, divided into subdirectories for each instrument and instrument setup.
-See also the `PypeIt-development-suite`_ GitHub repository, which includes a :doc:`pypeit_file` for each instrument and setup used during development testing.
+See also the `PypeIt Development Suite`_ GitHub repository, which includes a :doc:`pypeit_file` for each instrument and setup used during development testing.